DuarteVDG/aw-project/micro-frontends/User.md

 - Enable users to contact support or other users within the app.
 - Allow users to log out of their current session.
 - Implement the ability for users to save products and view their saved items.
+- Allow users to give their feedback regarding different aspects of the application, such as the meat products.

 ## Consequences and Implications
 - **Positive:** Enhances user security by managing authentication and authorization securely, whilst enhancing user experience by providing easy-to-use interfaces for login, registration, and password recovery, as well as personalized experience through profile management and saved products features.